It's like a book elegantly bound, but in a language that you can't read

 .also known as Alea.

-twenty-three, blonde, blue eyed, scottish/irish in heritage but not in accent.
+twenty-three, blonde, blue eyed, Canadian.

 "there is beauty in all things - spiritual, intellectual beauty will manifest itself in physical ways, and one commences to become whole: a fusing of the internal and the external self.
 Connections between the tangible and the abstract are most obvious in the eyes: ever-changing waters that reflect the soul."